In this section:

 Applicant’s Reply Options

 If admission is offered on or before April 1 for entrance in September, applicants must inform the University that the offer of admission and housing (if offered) is accepted and pay all required deposits by May 1, thereby confirming admission.
 If a student is offered admission after April 1 for entrance in September, applicants must inform the University that the offer of admission and housing (if offered) is accepted and pay all required non-refundable deposits within 30 days, thereby confirming admission.
 If admission is offered for entrance in January, applicants must inform the University that the offer of admission and housing (if offered) is accepted and pay all required non-refundable deposits within 30 days, thereby confirming admission.

-If students do not inform the University within the required time period the offer of admission and housing may be rescinded.
+If students do not inform the University within the required time period the offer of admission, financial aid and housing may be rescinded.
 Back to Top